Kidhood should happen when you turn nine … maybe ten.

-It lasts until the day you turn thirteen.
+And last until the day you turn thirteen.

 Then it’s over.
 Done.

-And everything you’ve learned starts to count.
+That’s when everything you’ve learned starts to count.

 Russell Pennington schooled me in music … and taught me how to give every song a chance.
 Howard Powell taught me to gut a fish … and Chrissy Keubler showed me how to prime an engine … and suck a gas hose.